- Download our Moving to Colombia Guide (PDF)

-Working in Colombia is becoming increasingly attractive to expats as word gets around about the country's natural beauty, welcoming locals, and easy-going lifestyle.
+Working in Colombia is becoming increasingly attractive as word gets around about the country’s natural beauty, welcoming locals, and easy-going lifestyle.
 Despite political instability, Colombia has made impressive economic progress over the last 15 years.

 Expat entrepreneurs often find that starting a business is much less tedious than searching for a traditional job in Colombia.
-Entering the Colombian job market is often quite difficult for expats, though some knowledge of Spanish will make the process easier.
+Entering the Colombian job market is often quite difficult for expats, although some knowledge of Spanish will make the process easier.
 Securing employment before arrival is uncommon.

 Job market in Colombia